GiannisPettas/go-reloaded/docs/golden_tests.md

 ## T2 — Mixed Punctuation and Capitalization

 **Description:**
-Tests the FSM’s ability to handle punctuation spacing and capitalization rules simultaneously.
+Tests the FSM's ability to handle punctuation spacing and capitalization rules simultaneously.
-Ensures that punctuation is attached correctly after transformations and that case changes don’t break sentence flow.
+Ensures that punctuation is attached correctly after transformations and that case changes don't break sentence flow.

 **Input:**
 He said : ' this is incredible (cap, 2) ! ' can you believe it , though ?